potatoeggy/eifueo/docs/sph3u7.md

 ### Centripetal force/acceleration

+!!! warning
+    **Centrifugal** force is a **fictitious** (psuedo) force used to explain movement opposite the predicted acceleration in a circular frame of reference.
+The phenomenon is clearly explained from an external field of reference by Newton's first law of motion.

 Centripetal acceleration ($\vec{a}_c$) is the acceleration causing an object to move in a circle.
 An object with uniform circular motion has a centripetal acceleration with constant **magnitude**.
 $$|\vec{a}_c|=\frac{v^2}{r}$$